alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

-For each collection you define, you should also define its iterator object.
-The iterator object should implement functions `next()` and `hasNext()` (both take no arguments):
+For each collection you define, you must define its iterator object.
+The iterator object must implement functions `next()` and `hasNext()` (both take no arguments):

 ```
-object "MyIterator"
+// Iterators should be tagged "iterator" object "MyIterator" is "iterator"
 {
     fun next()
     {